Wakizashi Complete guide to learn about this famous sword

 In essence, Wakizashi is a shorter version of the Uchigatana.
 The difference between a Uchigatana and a Wakizashi is similar to that between a longsword and a shortsword.

 Wakizashi dominated the Edo period primarily because of its socio-political landscape.
 The strictly enforced class system also played a role in the popularity of the Wakizashi.
 The process of crafting a Wakizashi is also a complicated affair that requires skilled swordsmiths and the finest refinement materials.
-In this article, I’ll cover all such topics related to Wakizashi.
+In this article, we will cover all topics related to Wakizashi.

 What Is Wakizashi?

-The pre-Edo period also saw the use of Wakizashi.
-The Samurai primarily used it for indoor fighting.
+Wakizashi was primarily used for indoor fighting.
 The shinobi of the Sengoku period also carried similar weapons because they were easier to conceal and carry.
 However, even The Chonin class merchants could have such blades.

-It has every element that a katana has, including the Habaki, Tsuba, Tsuka.
+Wakizashi has basically same elements that a katana has, including the Habaki, Tsuba, Tsuka.
 The tang of a Wakizashi is sometimes shorter but it’s still a full tang.
 The effort that went into making a Wakizashi is in no way inferior to that of crafting a Katana.
-But that’s only true for the Wakizashi carried by the Samurai.

-The Ones carried by the Chonin class or any other commoner could differ.
-Usually, the ones held by the Samurai were built with the same theme and design as their Katana.
-But since the commoner did not carry Katana, the Wakizashi they had were standalone weapons.
+Wakizashi carried by the Chonin class or any other commoner are usually less intricate than the ones carried by samurai .
+Usually, Samurai's wakizashi were built with the same theme and design as their Katana.
+But since the commoner did not carry Katana, the Wakizashi they had were standalone weapons, and they could be in any theme and quality.

 Special Things About Wakizashi